-You might think classic bike exhausts are not that exciting.
+You might think classic motorcycle exhausts are not that exciting.

 But take a second look.